 The Scottish approach to the devolved taxes

-In his statement he confirmed that the Scottish Government’s approach to tax will be fit for the 21st century, but embedded in Adam Smith’s four key maxims.
+The Scottish Government’s approach to tax whilst designed to be fit for the 21st century, is embedded in Adam Smith’s four key maxims.
 These are:

 - Proportionate to ability to pay